Websoft9Archive/ansible-onlyoffice/docs/solution-more.md

 Each of the following solutions has been proved to be effective and we hope it can give you help.

-## Binding Domain
+## Domain Binding

-The precondition for binding a domain is that ONLYOFFICE can accessed by domain name.
+The precondition for **Domain binding** is the **Domain resolution** for ONLYOFFICE has been completed.

-When there is only one website on the server, you can visit the website without binding domain.
-While considering the server security and subsequent maintenance, **Binding Domain** is necessary.
+Considering the server security and subsequent maintenance, the **Domain Binding** step is necessary.

-Steps for binding ONLYOFFICE domain are as follows:
+Steps for ONLYOFFICE domain binding are as follows:

-1. Connect your Cloud Server;
+1. Connect your Cloud Server by SFTP tool.
-2. Modify [Nginx vhost configuration file](/stack-components.md#nginx),and change the **server_name**'s value to your domain name.
+2. Modify [Nginx vhost configuration file](/stack-components.md#nginx),and change the **server_name**'s item to your domain name.
    ```text
    server
    {